 content of the introduction to an academic essay, and to practise your grammar.

-When writing any kind of text, your introduction is very important because it
+When writing any kind of text, your conclusion is very important because it will

-An effective introduction may consist of one or more paragraphs and the
+your work.
+An effective conclusion may consist of one or more paragraphs and the

 information will be sequenced in four or more basic steps.
 Generally speaking,